(This article was originally written for the London Olympics but is just as relevant for Rio!)

-The city has been spruced up and now the hordes have arrived.
-I never enjoyed mass sporting events until I attended the Sydney Olympics when the penny finally dropped.
+I never enjoyed mass sporting events until I attended the Sydney Olympics in 2000 when the penny finally dropped.
 It was a glorious, patriotic time and now I’m a fan of these brilliant events.
-So I’ll be soaking up the Olympic vibe as the city goes nuts.
+So I’ll be soaking up the Olympic vibe as the world goes nuts.

 But even if you’re not into sport, there’s still a lot writers can learn from the Olympics.